skymen/getOsLocalesCrossPlatform/README.md

 ```

 Or by executing the content of the file and using the global function `getOsLocales()` it creates on the global scope.

+Look at examples in the `examples` folder for common use cases